fst2112/Multi-Stage-Lithium-Ion-Battery-Aging-Dataset-Analysis/README.md

 ## Project Overview
 Lithium-ion batteries are critical components in many modern devices, from smartphones to electric vehicles.
 Understanding their aging process is vital for improving performance and longevity.
 This repository provides tools to:
 - Load and preprocess battery aging data.
-- Filter and correct outliers in the dataset.
 - Extract key features such as capacity, DCIR (Direct Current Internal Resistance), and OCV (Open Circuit Voltage).
 - Create figures to visualize the data and extracted features.